homma/docs/lem/issues-02s.md

 ## Summary

 There is an additional latency observed on executing `uiop:run-program` inside of Lem on macOS.
 I do not know why, but somehow it wastes one second for doing nothing.

-I have found that the problem occurs when the command argument is passed to `uiop:run-program`as a string.
+I have found that the problem occurs when the command argument is passed by string to `uiop:run-program`.
 And it can be avoided by passing the command argument as a list.

 It would be helpful if you would consider passing commands as a list in `lib/core/command.lisp`.
 It will speed up `filter-buffer` and `pipe-command` commands on macOS.

 Also, the following issue may be related to the above behavior.